Quantum circuit simulation of linear optics using fermion to qubit encoding: Digitizing bosonic systems

 As a simple example, when $N=2$, Eq.~\eqref{N_antisymm} becomes

 By exchanging the mode indices $i_1 $ and $i_2$, we have where the second line is obtained by changing the order of fermionic operators.

 Since the antisymmetrical entanglement of the fermions is essential for effective bosonic states to behave like bosons, the exchange symmetry of the state must be preserved under evolutions.
 In other words, if we want to simulate the bosonic scattering process with fermions, the transformation operators of fermions must preserve the antisymmetrical entanglement.
 We observe that some transformation operators satisfy this restriction.
 We first consider a bosonic operator $T$ of the following form: where $t$ is the evolution time and $\Phi_{jk} \in \mathbb{C}$.
-Note that Eq.~\eqref{ham} is the effective Hamiltonian of linear transformations with a fixed $t$.
 We note that behaves as the Hamiltonian of the given system by setting $\Phi_{jk} = \Phi^*_{kj}$.
-Then, the transformation of $\ha_i^\dagger$ under $T$ is given by where $\sum_{j}u_{ij}u_{kj}^* =\d_{ik}$.
+Then, the transformation of $\ha_i^\dagger$ under $T$ is given by where $\Phi$ is a Hermitian matrix whose elements are $\Phi_{ij}$ and $\sum_{j}u_{ij}u_{kj}^* =\d_{ik}$.
 In the fermionic system, the corresponding operator $T_f$ is expressed as follows: which gives

 Then, the state Eq.~\eqref{N_antisymm} evolves via $T_f$ as follows:

 The second line of the above equation shows that the transformed state is a linear combination of effective multi-boson states, which itself is an effective multi-boson state.
 In a more general form, we see that any number-conserving Hamiltonian looks like $H= \sum_{jk}\Phi_{jk}\ha_j^\dagger\ha_k + \mathrm{c.c.}$.